garystafford/voter-service/README.md

 ## Introduction

 The Voter [Spring Boot](https://projects.spring.io/spring-boot/) Service is a RESTful Web Service, backed by [MongoDB](https://www.mongodb.com/).
 The Voter service exposes several HTTP API endpoints, listed below.
-API users can review a static list candidates (based on the 2016 US Presidential Election), submit a vote, view voting results, and inspect technical information about the running service.
+API users can review a list candidates, submit a vote, view voting results, and inspect technical information about the running service.
 API users can also create random voting data by calling the `/voter/simulation` endpoint.

 The Voter service is designed to work along with the [Candidate Service](https://github.com/garystafford/candidate-service), as part of a complete API.
 The Voter service is dependent on the Candidate service to supply a list of candidates.
 The Candidate service is called by the Voter service, using one of two methods:
-1. [HTTP-based Synchronous IPC](https://www.nginx.com/blog/building-microservices-inter-process-communication/), when either the Voter service's `/voter/candidates?election={election}` or `/voter/simulation?election={election}` endpoints are called.
+1. [HTTP-based Synchronous IPC](https://www.nginx.com/blog/building-microservices-inter-process-communication/), when either the Voter service's `/voter/candidates/election/{election}` or `/voter/simulation/election/{election}` endpoints are called.
-2. [Messaging-based Remote Procedure Call (RPC) IPC](http://www.rabbitmq.com/tutorials/tutorial-six-java.html), when either the Voter service's `/voter/candidates/rpc?election={election}` or `/voter/simulation/rpc?election={election}` endpoints are called.
+2. [Messaging-based Remote Procedure Call (RPC) IPC](http://www.rabbitmq.com/tutorials/tutorial-six-java.html), when either the Voter service's `/voter/candidates/rpc/election/{election}` or `/voter/simulation/rpc/election/{election}` endpoints are called.

 ## Quick Start for Local Development

-The Voter service requires MongoDB to be running locally, on port `27017`.
-The Voter service also required the Candidate service to be running locally on `8097`.
+The Voter service requires MongoDB to be running locally, on port `27017`, RabbitMQ running on `5672` and `15672`, and the Candidate service to be running on `8097`.
 To clone, build, test, and run the Voter service as a JAR file, locally:

 ```bash
 git clone --depth 1 --branch rabbitmq \